Rtavakol/Spin-Dressing/README.md

 Simulation and Animation of Spin Dressing and Critical spin Dressing.
 For more information on spin dressing check my thesis:\
 https://summit.sfu.ca/item/17959

+## Spin Dressing Animation
-I used Python to do spin dressing simulation and animations.\
+I used Python to create spin dressing animations.\
 In Spin dressing technique you can modify the gyromagnetic ratio.
 You can make it smaller (positive)\
 [Animation 1: Positive Gyromagnetic Ratio](https://www.youtube.com/watch?v=EiqRMX0nIhQ)
 [Animation 2: Positive Gyromagnetic Ratio](https://www.youtube.com/watch?v=iyd_FxOrCf4)